YeautyYE/netty-websocket-spring-boot-starter/README.md

 ### Annotation
 ###### @ServerEndpoint
-> declaring `ServerEndpointExporter` in Spring configuration,it will scan for WebSocket endpoints that annotated with `ServerEndpoint` .
+> declaring `ServerEndpointExporter` in Spring configuration,it will scan for WebSocket endpoints that
+> tated with `ServerEndpoint` .
 > beans that be annotated with `ServerEndpoint` will be registered as a WebSocket endpoint.
 > all [configurations](#configuration) are inside this annotation ( e.g. `@ServerEndpoint("/ws")` )